Tharunaya/tharunaya.github.io/_posts/2021-02-25-tenableCTF-writeup.md

 --[----->+<]>.++++++.-----------.++++++.[----->+<]>.----.---.+++[->+++<]>+.-------.++++++++++.++++++++++.++[->+++<]>.+++.[--->+<]>----.+++[->+++<]>++.++++++++.+++++.--------.-[--->+<]>--.+[->+++<]>+.++++++++.>--[-->+++<]>.
 ```
 ##### Solution
-By simply putting the given string into a Brain Fuck converter (such as https://www.dcode.fr/brainfuck-language), one could decipher the flag.
+By simply putting the given string into a [Brain Fuck converter](https://www.dcode.fr/brainfuck-language), one could decipher the flag.
 ```
 flag{wtf_is_brainfuck}
 ```